thenaderigroup/GTM/README.md

 # GTM
-all relevant GTM scripts
+This repoository contains various custom scripts which can be used with Google Tag Manager.
-This repsository contains various custom scripts which can be used with Google Tag Manager
+Some codes are specific to Clickbank sales funnels, while others are universal.